 5. Clip on VicTsing Lens for cell phone

-Let’s be real here…you NEED to take lots of pictures when you are travelling, especially when you visit some great National Parks!
+Let’s be real here.
+You NEED to take lots of pictures when you are travelling, especially when you visit some great National Parks!
 Even though my Samsung Galaxy takes excellent photos, I knew I could do better without buying a fancy camera.
 I found these VicTsing Lens kit on Amazon, and it changed everything!
 It is a 2 in 1 lens pack that allows you to take wide angled photos with your cell phone as well as really nice macro close ups.
 Some of my best photos were taken with my new wide angled lens!
+Check out this great post on more great ways to improve your travel photography!

 6. Hydration: Camelbak Bladder & Camelbak Hydration Pack

 If you have been following our journey, you know that we have been doing a lot of hiking as well as getting outside to run and workout.
-The next few items have been essential for hiking but also for maintaining a normal fitness routine.
+The next few items have been part of my favorite travel essentials for hiking but also for maintaining a normal fitness routine.
 When going on a hike, you want to make sure you stay hydrated!
-It doesn’t matter if your hike is only going to be 45 minutes, you want to make sure you have water on you.
+It doesn’t matter how long your hike is, you always want to make sure you have water on you.
 You COULD bring just a water bottle, but you won’t have use of both hands if you need them, OR you will have to stop, take your bag off, take the bottle out, and do the reverse.
 I prefer having a Camelbak bladder in any pack or a full Camelbak Hydration Pack when I hike.
 It is great because you have a straw right on your chest that you can sip on along the way.
 I found that it helps me stay more hydrated without having to chug water when I’m thirsty (aka too late).

 7. Merrell Hiking Boots